csoneira/csoneira/README.md

 - **Research Work**: Scripts, simulations, and tools for Nuclear and Particle Physics.
 - **Miscellaneous**: Other experiments and projects.

 Feel free to explore, fork, or contribute!

----

-**Let’s collaborate!** 🤝
-If you’re interested in working together or discussing research, reach out!

 Thanks for visiting! 🚀